privacybydesign/pbdf-website/pages/meetings.md

    cs.ru.nl

+### Next IRMA meeting: Friday afternoon, November 29, 2019.

+This meeting will be organised at a location of the city of Amsterdam (Weesperstraat 113), from 13:30 - 17:30.
+Details, including a program, will be provided later.

-### Next IRMA meeting: Friday afternoon, July 5, 2019.
+### Earlier IRMA meeting: Friday afternoon, July 5, 2019.

 **Afternoon programme:**
 Several general presentations about IRMA and its applications